Shubham-Butoliya/WebAutomationFramework/README.md

 This is a modular and extensible test automation framework for Web applications using **TestNG**, and **Page Object Model (POM)** design.
 It includes support for **Extent Reports**, **screenshot capture**, **retry logic**, and more.

 ---
+## ⭐ Star this repo if you find it useful!

 ## 🚀 Features